Voting with Partial Orders: The Plurality and Anti-Plurality Classes: The Model

-Thus, we require that all the alternatives not in the top receive the same score $k'$, and that score must not be greater than the scores awarded to the alternatives at the top.
+Thus, we require that all the alternatives not in the top receive the same score $k'$, and that score must not be greater than the scores awarded to the alternatives in the top.
 But we are free to award different scores to different top alternatives.
 This way, we are able to exploit the preference's top structure and, for example, award points to a top alternative according to the number of alternatives it dominates.
-For simplicity, and to highlight the clear analogy to the Plurality rule for linear orders, we are going to assume that $k'=0$ for any preference ${\pref}\in\mathcal{D}$.\footnote{This can be done without loss of generality, as an additive shift can be applied to every preference relation individually.}
+For simplicity, and to highlight the clear analogy to the Plurality rule for linear orders, we are often going to assume that $k'=0$ for any preference ${\pref}\in\mathcal{D}$.\footnote{This can be done without loss of generality, given that---as noted earlier already---an additive shift can be applied to every preference relation individually.}

 We stress once more that for two partial orders with different graph structures, the scoring function can assign different scores to the alternatives.
 The following example illustrates this point.